History of Mali in Timeline

 January 2013: Operation Serval

-January 2013: French Armed Forces Intervene
+January 2013: French Armed Forces Intervention

 On 11 January 2013, the French Armed Forces intervened in Mali at the request of the interim government.
+By 30 January, French and Malian troops claimed to have retaken Kidal, the last remaining Islamist stronghold.

 July 2013: Presidential Elections